MaartenGr/BERTopic/docs/getting_started/embeddings/embeddings.md

 `🤗 transformers`, `Doc2Vec`, or any other embedding method.

 #### **TF-IDF**
 As mentioned above, any embedding technique can be used.
-However, when running umap, the typical distance metric is `cosine` which does not work quite well for a TF-IDF matrix.
+However, when running UMAP, the typical distance metric is `cosine` which does not work quite well for a TF-IDF matrix.
 Instead, BERTopic will recognize that a sparse matrix is passed and use `hellinger` instead which works quite well for the similarity between probability distributions.